wraftus/MTE241_RTOS/README.md

-# MTE241_RTOS
+# MrRTOS
+Custom RTOS implementing FPP Context Switching, Locking Semaphores, Mutexes with Priority Inheritance, and more.

-Custom RTOS for MTE 241 Final Lab, by Walter Raftus and Melvin Wang
+Written by Walter Raftus and Melvin Wang